TechUnknown21/Prodigy-Hack-After-Discontinuation/README.md

 Open this link https://github.com/ProdigyPNP/ghostPHEx
 <br>
 <br>
-Download all of the code by going to the file button, and hit download zip.
+Download all of the code by going to the code button, and hit download zip.
 <br>
 <br>
 Then go to chrome://extensions and turn on developer mode